649000/library-management-api/README.md

-# Spring Boot REST API with AWS DynamoDB
+# Spring Boot API with AWS DynamoDB
+## Overview
-Proof of concept for Spring Boot API with AWS DynamoDB
+This is a Spring Boot based RESTful API project connected to AWS DynamoDB.
+The objective of this project are as follows:
+1. Familiarize with Java, Spring Boot, and Maven
+2. Utilise AWS DynamoDB in a Spring Boot project
+3. Build a RESTful API service
+4.

 #### Technologies
 1. Spring Boot
    1. Spring Data DynamoDB
    2. SpringDoc OpenAPI
+   3. Spring Boot Actuator
+2. Lombok
-3. Lombok
+3. Maven
-4. Maven
+4. MapStruct
 5. AWS Java SDK For Amazon DynamoDB